-The minimum Java version required for running the thick client is 1.5.0.10.
-Java version 1.6.0 is also supported.
+The minimum Java version required for running the thick client is 1.6.0.10.

 Once the thick client is installed, there are two ways to access it on your client computer.

 To access the thick client:

 - Launch the thick client from the Java Control Panel's Java Application Cache Viewer. - Use the Java Control Panel's Java Application Cache Viewer to install a shortcut icon on your desktop for the thick client.